2019-Spring-CSC-386/p00-project-1-jiggly-wigglies/README.md

 LICENSE           - It's the license that allows certain software usage for the project.

+README.md         - the README.md is this document which will be used to help users understand what our product does.

+example-README.md - an example to help developers create the README.md file.

+hardware_prototype/hardware_prototype.ino - The program used for the arduino to use the lock based on the number of opens.

 ## Final Self-Evaluations

 ### Ideation, Brainstorming, Design: